peter-hunt/chesschaos/README.md

 - Dungeon Mode (dungeons with adventure mode combat system)
 - Items and Inventory
 - Levels and maybe Skills

+# Known Issues

+- Can play move that's into check.

 # How to Contribute